boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    * TN Slicing:

-      The term "TN Slice" is used in this document to refer to a slice in the Transport Network domain of the overall 5G architecture.
+      The term "TN slice" is used in this document to refer to a slice in the Transport Network domain of the overall 5G architecture.